syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 * If bins_array contains no values, `FREQUENCY` returns the total number of elements in data_array.

 * `FREQUENCY` ignores blank cells and text in data_array.

+## F.TEST

+The function `F.TEST` returns the two-tailed probability that the variances in two data sets (array1 and array2) are not significantly different.

+**Syntax**

+*F.TEST(array1, array2)*

+**Where:**

+* array1: The first array or range of numerical data.

+* array2: The second array or range of numerical data.

+**Remarks**

+*  The arguments must be either numbers or names, arrays, or references that contain numbers.

+* If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

+* If the number of elements in array1 or array2 is less than 2, or if the variance of array1 or array2 is zero, `F.TEST` returns the `#DIV/0!` error.

+* `F.TEST` is an updated version of `FTEST`.

+## FTEST

+The function `FTEST` returns the two-tailed probability that the variances in two data sets (array1 and array2) are not significantly different.

+**Syntax**

+*FTEST(array1, array2)*

+**Where:**

+* array1: The first array or range of numerical data.

+* array2: The second array or range of numerical data.

+**Remarks**

+* The arguments must be either numbers or names, arrays, or references that contain numbers.

+* If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

+* If the number of elements in array1 or array2 is less than 2, or if the variance of array1 or array2 is zero, `FTEST` returns the `#DIV/0!` error.

+## F.INV

+The function `F.INV` returns the inverse of the F probability distribution.
+If `p = F.DIST(x, ...)`, then `F.INV(p, ...) = x`.
+The F distribution is often used in an F-test to compare the variability in two data sets.

+**Syntax**

+*F.INV(probability, deg_freedom1, deg_freedom2)*

+**Where:**

+* probability: A probability associated with the F cumulative distribution.

+* deg_freedom1: The numerator degrees of freedom.

+* deg_freedom2: The denominator degrees of freedom.

+**Remarks**

+* If any argument is non-numeric, `F.INV` returns the `#VALUE!` error value.

+* If probability is less than 0 or probability is greater than 1, `F.INV` returns the `#NUM!` error.

+* If deg_freedom1 or deg_freedom2 is not an integer, it is truncated.

+* If deg_freedom1 or deg_freedom2 is less than 1, `F.INV` returns the `#NUM!` error.

+## BINOM.DIST.RANGE

+The function `BINOM.DIST.RANGE` returns the probability of a trial result using a binomial distribution.

+**Syntax**

+*BINOM.DIST.RANGE(trials, probability_s, number_s, [number_s2])*

+**Where:**

+* trials: The number of independent trials.
+Must be greater than or equal to 0.

+* probability_s: The probability of success in each trial.
+Must be greater than or equal to 0 and less than or equal to 1.

+* number_s: The number of successes in trials.
+Must be greater than or equal to 0 and less than or equal to trials.

+* number_s2 (optional): If provided, returns the probability that the number of successful trials will fall between number_s and number_s2.
+Must be greater than or equal to number_s and less than or equal to trials.

+**Remarks**

+* If any arguments are outside their constraints, `BINOM.DIST.RANGE` returns the `#NUM!` error.

+* If any arguments are non-numeric, `BINOM.DIST.RANGE` returns the `#VALUE!` error.

+* Numeric arguments are truncated to integers.

+## BETADIST

+The function `BETADIST` returns the cumulative beta probability density function.

+**Syntax**

+*BETADIST(x, alpha, beta, [A], [B])*

+**Where:**

+* x: The value between A and B at which to evaluate the function.

+* alpha: A parameter of the distribution.

+* beta: A parameter of the distribution.

+* A: Optional.
+A lower bound to the interval of x.

+* B: Optional.
+An upper bound to the interval of x.

+**Remarks**

+* If any argument is nonnumeric, `BETADIST` returns the `#VALUE!` error.

+* If alpha or beta less than or equal to 0 , `BETADIST` returns the `#NUM!` error.

+* If x less than A, x greater than B, or A equalss B, `BETADIST` returns the `#NUM!` error.

+* If A and B are ommitted, `BETADIST` uses the standard cumulative beta distribution, so that A = 0 and B = 1.